 The COLLEGE requires an \$600 nonrefundable deposit from FIRST-YEAR TENANTS prior to being assigned to graduate housing.
 Deposit will be credited to the Student Account.
-Please submit a check, payable to Springfield College, with your signed Contract.
+Please submit a check to the Student Accounts Office, payable to Springfield College.

 The COLLEGE assumes no responsibility for loss of or damage to TENANT'S personal property, regardless of cause, and TENANT is strongly advised to purchase a renter's insurance policy to insure the personal property of TENANT from theft, damage, or other casualty.